 Incarcerated people and their families are literally a captive market that private companies — with the collusion of the facilities — are all too eager to exploit.
-We are bringing things practices to light and fighting back.
+We are bringing these practices to light and fighting back.

 Below is some of our key research and organizing: